Huygens–Fresnel principle: Huygens' principle as a microscopic model

-Quantum field theory does not include any microscopic model for photon creation and the concept of single photon is also put under scrutiny on a theoretical level.

 Mathematical expression of the principle

 Consider the case of a point source located at a point P0, vibrating at a frequency f.
 The disturbance may be described by a complex variable U0 known as the complex amplitude.
 It produces a spherical wave with wavelength λ, wavenumber k = 2π/λ.
 Within a constant of proportionality, the complex amplitude of the primary wave at the point Q located at a distance r0 from P0 is:

-Note that magnitude decreases in inverse proportion to the distance travelled, and the phase changes as k times the distance travelled.
+Note that magnitude decreases in inverse proportion to the distance traveled, and the phase changes as k times the distance traveled.

-Using Huygens's theory and the principle of superposition of waves, the complex amplitude at a further point P is found by summing the contributions from each point on the sphere of radius r0.
-In order to get agreement with experimental results, Fresnel found that the individual contributions from the secondary waves on the sphere had to be multiplied by a constant, −i/λ, and by an additional inclination factor, K(χ).
-The first assumption means that the secondary waves oscillate at a quarter of a cycle out of phase with respect to the primary wave, and that the magnitude of the secondary waves are in a ratio of 1:λ to the primary wave.
-He also assumed that K(χ) had a maximum value when χ = 0, and was equal to zero when χ = π/2, where χ is the angle between the normal of the primary wave front and the normal of the secondary wave front.
+Using Huygens' theory and the principle of superposition of waves, the complex amplitude at a further point P is found by summing the contribution from each point on the sphere of radius r0.
+In order to obtain agreement with experimental results, Fresnel found that the individual contributions from the secondary waves on the sphere had to be multiplied by a constant, −i/λ, and by an additional inclination factor, K(χ).
+The first assumption implies that the secondary waves oscillate at a quarter of a cycle out of phase with respect to the primary wave and that the magnitude of the secondary waves is in a ratio of 1:λ to the primary wave.
+He also assumed that K(χ) had a maximum value when χ = 0, and was equal to zero when χ = π/2, where χ is the angle between the normal of the primary wavefront and the normal of the secondary wavefront.
 The complex amplitude at P, due to the contribution of secondary waves, is then given by: